SAERI-Datacenter/ckanext-saeritheme/ckanext/saeritheme/tools/README.md

 Do NOT change the organisation code because it will have been embedded into dataset records in the database.

+## Troubleshooting

+The behavior when a group/organisation already exists is to 'update' it.
+This means to replace the original values with the new values.
+If any changes have been made within CKAN to add an attribute to the group/org which does not exist in the new info being uploaded from the CSV then it will be lost.
+The alternative behaviour is to 'patch' where only the values specfied in the CSV are upload and other existing values are preserved.
+You need to edit the script to change `package_update` to `package_patch` if you want this behaviour.

+There is one slight problem when updating the logo image for a group/org; sometimes the logo is not updated.
+If this happens (and you've definitely restarted apache2 and forcibly-reloaded the browser window without caching) you need to edit the script and enable the `clear_upload` flag then re-run the script.

 ## Changes by arb